huming2207/swd-esp/README.md

 - the detailed SPI RX snapshot is enabled only around the JTAG-to-SWD IDCODE probe instead of being cleared and rewritten on every stress-test attempt.

+No updated ESP32-S3 hardware profile for this exact source revision is recorded in this README.
 No target-buffer alignment assumption was added.
 The public memory APIs accept byte pointers, and the measured non-SWD portion is only about 4-5% of call time, so forcing `uint32_t` access would risk unaligned callers for little possible gain.

-## Rev 6 configuration
+## Historical Rev 6 configuration

 The top-level Rev 6 demo defaults are: